filleruser/filleruser.github.io/README.md

 ![System Architecture](https://github.com/user-attachments/assets/000ad511-ed17-49cc-b9ae-ad498d1374ed)

 1. Game Logic, Display, AWS communication (Primary CC3200)
-	a.
-Runs the Snake game on a 128x128 OLED display with SPI commands.
+	1. Runs the Snake game on a 128x128 OLED display with SPI commands.
-	b.
-Uses two joysticks (one per player) to control the snakes in multiplayer mode.
+	2. Uses two joysticks (one per player) to control the snakes in multiplayer mode.
-	c.
-Joysticks produce analog output which the ADS1115 acts as a 4-channel ADC and communicates with the microcontroller via I2C.
+	3. Joysticks produce analog output which the ADS1115 acts as a 4-channel ADC and communicates with the microcontroller via I2C.
-	d.
-Handles game logic, including collision detection, scoring, and multiplayer interactions.
+	4. Handles game logic, including collision detection, scoring, and multiplayer interactions.
-	e.
-Sends RESTful api commands to the AWS server via WIFI.
+	5. Sends RESTful api commands to the AWS server via WIFI.
-	f.
-Communicates with the secondary CC3200 via GPIO signals to trigger sound effects.
+	6. Communicates with the secondary CC3200 via GPIO signals to trigger sound effects.
 2. Audio Processing (Secondary CC3200)
-   	a.
-Receives GPIO signals from the main CC3200 to determine which sound to play.
+   	1. Receives GPIO signals from the main CC3200 to determine which sound to play.
-   	b.
-Generates sound effects (e.g., eating an apple, game over/victory, movement) using PWM signals to modulate an 8-ohm speaker.
+   	2. Generates sound effects (e.g., eating an apple, game over/victory, movement) using PWM signals to modulate an 8-ohm speaker.